|

 received extra tutoring in laundry, cooking and sewing from one of the

 teaching nuns.
-In 1942 Mary became the 1st aboriginal woman in the
+In 1942 Mary became the first aboriginal woman in the

 Canadian Army when she enlisted in the Canadian Womens Army Corp.